Grewelthorpe School History. Part 1..

 In August 1904 The master closed the school because the children that made it to school in torrential rain were soaked to the skin.

-Rain also affected the school because it stopped physical excercises which were held in the playground.
+Rain also affected the school because it stopped physical exercises which were held in the playground.

 November 22nd 1904.
 During the night there had been a very heavy snowstorm and in the morning it was also very wild.
 Only 16 children made it to school and they were not in a fit state to stay because they were all so cold and wet.
 School closed for the day.